 **The public key inside of the brackets is your public key generated from the DKIM Generation Wizard.
 The brackets are not included

 Both the Engagement Tracking and Custom Bounce configuration require a CNAME entry to tracking.socketlabs.com.
 You can create a single CNAME and use the sub-domain for both features, or you can create separate records for each.
 Please refer to our guide for configuring DNS records for helpful information on setting up the required custom hostname.

 Once a CNAME has been created to tracking.socketlabs.com, you can navigate to the Engagement Tracking settings page in the Control Panel.
-This page can be found for your server by navigating to https://cp.socketlabs.com, then selecting: View-> Configuration -> Settings -> Engagement Tracking.
+This can be found for your server by navigating to https://cp.socketlabs.com and selecting Configuration from the dropdown menu bar, then Engagement Tracking from the options.
 You will then need to specify the sub-domain you have configured, such as

 email.example.com, in the Custom Host Name field.
 SocketLabs will validate the domain to ensure that this domain properly CNAMEs to tracking.socketlabs.com.
 Please allow up to 24 hours for DNS propagation before attempting to verify your entry.

 Configuring Engagement Tracking is recommended as part of the white-labeling process, but it is not required to send mail.
 Please see our Engagement Tracking for more information.

 The final step in white-labeling your email is the configuration of DKIM signing.
 This can be found for your server by navigating to https://cp.socketlabs.com and selecting Configuration from the dropdown menu bar, then DKIM Signing from the options.
 It is important that your mail is authenticated with a custom DKIM signature at your organizational domain to match your custom bounce domain.
 There are two ways you can configure a DKIM signature: Custom and Advanced Signing.